-Under the direction of Gordon F. Sherman, Ph.D., Executive Director and Deardra Rosenberg, Director of Education, the Newgrange Education Center was founded in 1991.
+Under the direction of Gordon F. Sherman, Ph.D., Executive Director and Deardra Rosenberg, Director of Education, the Newgrange Education Center, recently renamed the Ann Robinowitz Education Center, was founded in 1991.
 Located in Princeton at 407 Nassau Street, the Center is designed to meet the educational and specialized needs of:

 - people with learning and associated disabilities, including dyslexia

 Newgrange acts to increase the public awareness of learning disabilities and dyslexia, and provides information and support to community organizations and businesses internationally.

 The center offers tutoring with the latest research-based methods, educational evaluations and professional development opportunities.
 Newgrange organizes seminars/conferences dealing with all aspects of learning and social skill disabilities for parents and professionals.